b3rq3/bqsys.github.io/sre-lead/presentation.md

 30

 - Understand current challenges of the team
-- 1on1s with my team / manager / peers
+- 1on1s with team / manager / peers
 - Get familiar with the tech environment

 ---